 5 Healthy & Delicious Date Recipes

-However, since few people want to snack on raw dates — the dried ones are pretty good — here are a few easy recipes so you can try this superfood for yourself.
+Since few people want to snack on raw dates — even though the dried ones are pretty good — we’ll share a few easy and delicious date recipes, so you can incorporate this superfood into your diet.

 A fun, tasty autumn snack!
-These nutritional bars are exciting to make and even better to eat.
+These nutritional bars are exciting to make and even better to eat — and they’re vegan, too.

-This one makes an amazing topper for yogurt, or as cereal when paired with dairy or plant-based milk!
-It’s a superfood packed granola that can be enjoyed by the whole family, and is one of the easiest snacks to munch on during any activity.
+This granola makes an amazing topper for yogurt, or you can eat it as cereal when paired with dairy or plant-based milk.
+It’s a superfood-packed granola that can be enjoyed by the whole family and is one of the easiest snacks to munch on during any activity.

 Soup was my favorite food when I was pregnant, especially during chilly winter nights.
 It was a delicious and satisfying way to get a serving of vegetables.
 This unique soup combines spice and comfort for the ultimate winter warm-up — and we were surprised by how tasty it was!

 There are tons of recipes for stuffed dates, but our favorite for a decadent vegan option combines blueberries and vanilla.
 You’ll love this super sweet treat!

 Since dates are naturally sugary, they make for a wonderful dessert.
 Why not up their health benefits by making tasty treats that don’t have more sugar than you need?
 These gluten-free, vegan cookies are a great choice for anyone looking for a sweet bite that’s also healthy.

 Other Foods To Help Ease Labor

 So you tried dates, and they’re not your thing.
 That’s okay!
 If you’re still in the market for more foods to ease the birthing process, these are a few things you can add to your grocery cart:

-- Coconut Oil: A couple of daily tablespoons of coconut oil can protect you against illness and fight off bacteria and germs.
+- Coconut Oil: A couple of tablespoons of coconut oil per day can protect you against illness and fight off bacteria and germs.